 - Implement the “Sequential downloading” feature.

 - Various bug fixes, WebUI improvements, and more.

 There are lots of changes.
 See the full changelog

 How to Install qBittorrent in Ubuntu

-There are many ways to install qBittorrent in Ubuntu, Linux Mint or any Ubuntu based system.
-Below, I will show you few methods which will help you to install this Torrent client on Ubuntu Linux.
+There are many ways to install qBittorrent in Ubuntu, Linux Mint, or any Ubuntu-based system.
+Below, I will show you a few methods which will help you to install this Torrent client on Ubuntu Linux.

 Method 1: Install from Ubuntu Software Center

-As this Linux torrent client supports Ubuntu official software repositories, so you can search qBittorrent on software center and install it.
+As this Linux torrent client supports Ubuntu official software repositories, you can search qBittorrent on the software center and install it.